Daytona Beach, Florida – December 28, 2013

 Today was Daytona day.
 We had an absolute blast in spite of the weather conditions.
 We arrived at the boardwalk area at about 09:40.
-It was fairly overcast with a little bit of mist from time to time.
+It was somewhat overcast with a little bit of mist from time to time.

 The first order of business was a restroom break followed by hot cocoa and coffee.
-While we were still drinking our hot drinks we walked into the t-shirt shop that was next door.
+While we were still drinking our hot drinks, we walked into the t-shirt shop that was next door.
 That gave us all an opportunity to stock up on tourist junk.

 It was at this point we all discussed the unique opportunities we had been afforded; dipping our toes in the Atlantic at Florida and dipping our toes on the other side of the Atlantic while we were in Spain.